Traveling on the Orphan Train

 - compare and contrast philanthropic efforts to meet the needs of children who are homeless in the late 1800s and current efforts.

 - define philanthropy and identify its relationship to children who are homeless.

-- Computers with Internet access and/or print materials concerning the Children's Aid Society and the Orphan Train, and current material concerning aid to homeless children
+- computers with Internet access for materials concerning the Children's Aid Society and the Orphan Train, and current material concerning aid to homeless children

 - Covenant House https://www.covenanthouse.org/

 - National Coalition for the Homeless: http://nationalhomeless.org/campaigns/housing-now-2020/

 - America's Homeless Children: New Outcasts.
 The Better Homes Fund.
 1999.
 181 Wells Avenue, Newton, MA 02459-3344 ISBN # 0967216508

 - Panagopoulos, Janie.
 A Faraway Home: An Orphan Train Story.
 Edco Publishing, 2006.
 ISBN: 10 0974941263

 Display pictures of children from an article about the Orphan Train.
 Ask students to take a few minutes to respond to what they think is going on in hte pictures.